AndrasKovacs/normalization-bench/README.md

 ### Normalization-bench

 This repo contains some benchmarks for normalizing untyped lambda calculus and doing beta-conversion checking on it.
-WIP, I want to add more figures and languages to this, e.g. OCaml, Coq, and also different implementations in particular languages.
+WIP, I plan to add more benchmarks and languages to this and also different implementations in particular languages.

 My motivation is type checking, where the more sophisticated type systems, such as dependent type theories, require evaluating open lambda